mahdirad82/CommentSystem/README.md

 ### Database Setup

-The application uses SQLite, and the database file (`commentSystem.db`) will be created automatically in the `Data` directory at the project root when the application runs for the first time and attempts to access the database.
+The application uses SQLite, and the database file (`commentSystem.db`) will be created automatically in the project's output directory (typically the project root) when the application runs for the first time and attempts to access the database.

 ## API Endpoints